intarchboard/model-t-charter/model-t-charter-00.md

 to justify or further elucidate the proposed update to BCP72.
 Those background documents don't have to adhere to the same constraints as an update to BCP72.

-Significantly different perspectives exist on this topic.
-For example, one could approach this starting from a position that the main changes needed to BCP72 are to better mitigate threats to people's privacy.
-Equally, one could start from a position that better defending today's complex enterprise networks ought be the highest priority.
+There is relatively broad agreement that role and trust for different endpoints in a protocol exchange is an important consideration, and one worth better taking into account.
+In specific cases there may be different perspectives on the different tradeoffs involved, e.g., to what extent privacy, information centralisation, or the roles of enterprise networks should be considered as the highest priority.
 And no doubt, other equally valid perspectives exist.
-The model-t programme is not a venue for attempting to determine the one true perspective from which to tackle this topic - our hope is that there is sufficient overlap in the conclusions one would reach regardless of starting point to make the overall exercise worthwhile.
+The model-t programme is not a venue for attempting to determine the one true perspective from which to tackle specific priorities.
+Our hope is that there is sufficient overlap in the conclusions one would reach, such that general guidance for considering these issues in an updated BCP72 is worthwhile.

-Members of the program are drawn from the IAB and the rest of the community, and appointed by the IAB.
-Other individuals may be invited to participate on specific topics from time to time based on their expertise without needing to provide a long-term commitment.
+Participants of the program are drawn from the IAB and the rest of the community.
+Participation in this program is open to all interested parties, and considered analysis of diverse inputs is important.
+The IAB selects chairs for the program that are expected to facilitate discussions.
+Specific individuals may be invited to participate on particular topics from time to time based on their expertise without needing to provide a long-term commitment.

 Work is carried out on the model-t@iab.org mailing list that is open to any subscriber.
+Virtual meetings of the program are announced on the mailing list (currently one planned for February 14) and physical meetings during an IETF meeting (currently one planned for IETF-107) will be found from the IETF meeting agenda.

 Expected outputs from the programmme include: